Best way to clean Rat Poop safely and effectively

 Many enzyme cleaners are biodegradable and safe for various household surfaces, making them an excellent choice for comprehensive cleaning.

 Using enzyme cleaners and following these steps effectively handles rat urine odor and stains, ensuring your home smells fresh and is free of unsightly marks.
+If odors persist after cleaning, it may be necessary to replace heavily soiled insulation to fully eliminate urine smells.

 Safe Disposal of Dead Rodents

-Double-bag it to ensure no contaminants escape.
+Place the sealed bag into a second bag and seal it securely to ensure no contaminants escape.

-Preferably place the trash bin away from your property to avoid attracting other pests.
+Dispose of the double-bagged carcass in a covered outdoor trash bin, preferably away from your property to avoid attracting other pests.

 These steps ensure that the disposal process is safe and minimizes the risk of contamination.